Proposal status: Feedback closed 10 June 2021

-- Recommendation to extend the kerbside no parking zone on Semillon Ave to assist vehicle visibility and improve pedestrian safety.
+- Recommendation to extend the kerbside no parking zone on Semillon Avenue to assist vehicle visibility and improve pedestrian safety.

 While we appreciate the concerns regarding parked vehicles obstructing visibility, AT has assessed that the existing parking restrictions are sufficient to maximise pedestrian visibility at this formal crossing.
 Raising the crossing will also reduce vehicle approach speeds and increase reaction times for road users.
 Parking is a valuable resource in residential areas and its removal can be inconvenient for residents.
 The proposed changes are a balance between important safety measures and noting the community need for parking.

 We're proposing improvements in your area

 We have received requests from residents and the Local Board to improve the safety of people crossing the road, particularly school children, near Summerland Primary School in Henderson.
 We are asking for your feedback on proposed pedestrian safety improvements on Summerland Drive and Semillon Avenue.

 We are proposing to: